The basic formula for quality, nightly sleep.

 Light is the primary driver of the circadian rhythm.

 Light boosts the metabolism, heals wounds, improves digestion — and biologically deepens sleep.

-Nothing signals daytime like bright sunlight.
-Heat lamps can be an incredible supplement on:
+Nothing on earth improves melatonin in the human brain like bright sunlight.
+Clear heat lamps can be an excellent supplement bright light on:

 - Cloudy days